ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### April 13, 2020
 Set the initial camera position to an inclination of 39.9 degrees as in Ginski et al. (2016).
 Optimized disk height profile with a smaller scale factor to avoid overloading.

+### April 14, 2020
+Meeting with Matt and Christian to discuss the results.
+Need to replot the total intensity, the polarized intensity, and the polarization efficiency.
+Also, formalized the plots to paper-ready level.